Time is a shapeshifter at Mission San Juan Bautista.

 On the other hand, the pulpit and many of the wall paintings in the central nave today would be very familiar to the padres who built this church, as they are the 1812 originals.
 The same is true of the altar and surrounding reredo, which were completed for the church around 1820 (well after the naves were separated) and have undergone little or no restoration.

-So the interior today is what the church founders envisioned, but it probably never actually existed in this form (three naves, this pulpit, and the painted altar and reredos) until the 1976 restoration.
-In essence, the restoration built the church as it was originally designed rather than restoring the church that was actually built.
+While the interior today is what the church founders envisioned, it probably never actually existed in this form (three naves, this pulpit, and the painted altar and reredos) until the 1976 restoration.
+In essence, the restoration built the church as it was originally designed, rather than restoring the church that was actually built.

 If it is possible for a “restored” building to be more authentic than the original building, this might be the case at San Juan Bautista.

-Of course, other spaces within the mission have been restored as well, including the Guadalupe Chapel.
+Other spaces within the mission were also restored, including the Guadalupe Chapel.

 Even the cat doors are still visible.

 The padre’s quarters brought to life